Seahawk rookie Ugo Amadi says perfect play on punt tackle shows ‘I’m not here just to play around’

 Also a really versatile one, which was part of the reason the Seahawks wanted him in the first place.

-Having to learn two spots while still trying to find his way in the NFL could be viewed as a challenge.

-But Amadi says he understands fully why the team wants to use him at both spots while they figure out the best place for him.
+Having to learn two spots while still trying to find his way in the NFL could be viewed as a challenge, but Amadi says he understands fully why the team wants to use him at both spots while they figure out the best place for him.

 “I’m still new,’’ he said.
 “I’m still trying to understand things.’’

-And the reality is the Seahawks likely view Amadi as able to be a backup throughout the secondary on gameday while serving as a core special teamer — the kind of role DeShawn Shead had for years in his early days with the team.
+The Seahawks likely view Amadi as able to be a backup throughout the secondary on game day while serving as a core special teams player — the kind of role DeShawn Shead had for years in his early days with the team.

-That Amadi will be a big factor on special teams is a given.
-It was among the stated reasons the team drafted him, hoping to shore up things all over the special teams after some leaky performances late last season.
+Amadi being a big factor on special teams is a given — it was among the stated reasons the Seahawks drafted him after they had some leaky performances late last season.

-Many figured his biggest immediate special teams impact might be as a returner after he led the Pac-12 with a 15.93 punt return average last season.

-But he’s proven a quick study in coverage, as the play against the Vikings illustrated.
+Many figured his biggest immediate special teams impact might be as a returner after he led the Pac-12 with an average of 15.93 yards per punt return last season, but he’s proven a quick study in coverage, as the play against the Vikings illustrated.

-Amadi said he played the gunner role at Oregon but had never faced the kind of double team that the Vikings lined up with Sunday.
+Amadi said he played the gunner role at Oregon but had never faced the kind of double team the Vikings lined up Sunday.

 Amadi said assistant special teams coach Larry Izzo “has really been harping on all the gunners how beating the double team is very vital in the NFL because that’s what you are going to get a lot of every Sunday.
 So I’ve just been honing all the reps I get, just making every opportunity.’’

-The buzzing of his phone following Sunday’s game was an indication that at least on this night he had succeeded.
+His phone buzzing following Sunday’s game was an indication that, at least on this night, he had succeeded.

 Amadi said he came back to see a number of notifications about the hit, some of which he said were from people “just shocked that I made that big of a hit.’’